Semrush helps you:

 The “*” tells any and all spiders to NOT crawl your images folder.

 This is just one of many ways to use a robots.txt file.
-This helpful guide from Google has more info the different rules you can use to block or allow bots from crawling different pages of your site.
+This helpful guide from Google has more info on the different rules you can use to block or allow bots from crawling different pages of your site.

 Make Your Robots.txt File Easy to Find